vaibhavvikas/vaibhavvikas/README.md

 [![](./src/header_.png)](#)

 > <b>I'm a Software Developer who is a highly motivated person with strong technical, problem-solving with excellent time management, leadership, and team skills who is likely to create an impact on the organization/work, I'm a part of and always loves to socialize and experience new things in life.
-I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.</b>\
+I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.</b>

+> Reach out to me at [vbhvvikas@gmail.com](mailto:vbhvvikas@gmail.com) for any freelance work or projects.

 ## 🛠️ Tech Stack:
 ![Python](https://img.shields.io/badge/-Python-555?style=flat&logo=python)&nbsp;